United Healthcare Contract Negotiations

 The contract between United Healthcare is up for renewal and we have not been able to reach mutually beneficial terms for a new agreement.
 This is a standard process that occurs with all health insurance companies, and we hope will be resolved as soon as possible.

-Q: When does the contract end?
+Q: When did the contract end?

 Yes, Texas Tech Physicians will continue to provide care to all patients, including UHC members, even if we are considered out-of-network.